chimie-paristech-CTM/energy_predictor_HAT/surrogate_model/README.md

 # Atomic and molecular property prediction for QM-augmented reactivity prediction
-This folder contains a message passing neural network for the prediction of atomic, bond and molecular properties.
+This folder contains a message passing neural network for the prediction of atomic and molecular properties.
 The code is adapted from [chemprop-atom-bond](https://github.com/yanfeiguan/chemprop-atom-bond) by [@yanfeiguan](https://github.com/yanfeiguan).

 ## Training
 To train a model, run: